 Student Publishing

 RISD has a long, rich tradition of student publications dating back more than a century.
-The RISD Archive houses copies, and you can also see a few historic covers on A&L’s walls and recent issues on our shelves.
-They range from the earliest example, The Lotus (1910), an elaborated yearbook, to the long-running paper Blockprint (1958–68), which captures both everyday campus happenings and the political debates of the time, to the first online student publication, the aptly named All-Nighter (2013–15).
+The RISD Archive houses physical copies, and as of summer 2025, will have all 1,000+ issues scanned and searchable on the Digital Commons.
+See here for this collection in progress.
+Student publications range from the earliest example, The Lotus (1910), a satirical, illustrated yearbook, to the long-running paper Blockprint (1958–68), which captures both everyday campus happenings and the political debates of the time, to the first online student publication, the aptly named All-Nighter (2013–15).

-Today, RISD students produce v.1 in print and online (volume-1.org).
+The current RISD newspaper/literary mag/experimental publication v.1 (volume-1.org) celebrates its tenth year in print and online in 2025.
 Student publications also include anything from text-based art to zines, blogs to podcasts, and the graduate written theses (which are all archived in the Fleet Library and on RISD’s Digital Commons site).
 We define publishing expansively — as the public dissemination of linguistic and multimedia texts in print, online, and live.

 A&L’s director, Jen Liese, is the advisor to v.1 and the center’s main resource for student publishing support.
 While all tutors and staff consult on publication projects, she can help you:*